-How are Boomers and pre-Boomers responding to the explosive Millennials-driven movement that’s sweeping the world today?
+How are Boomers and pre-Boomers responding to the Millennials-driven movement that’s sweeping the world?

 Introduction and compilation by Linda Dyett